Poland–Ukraine relations: 1989–2004

 On October 13, 1990 Poland and Ukraine agreed to the "Declaration on the foundations and general directions in the development of Polish–Ukrainian relations".
 Article 3 of this declaration said that neither country has any territorial claims against the other, and will not bring any in the future.
 Both countries promised to respect the rights of national minorities on their territories and to improve the situation of minorities in their countries.

 Following the failed Soviet coup attempt, Ukraine declared independence on August 24, 1991.
-A day after the referendum on December 2, 1991, the Republic of Poland was the first foreign country to recognize Ukraine's state independence.
+A day after the referendum, on December 2, 1991, the Republic of Poland was the first foreign country to recognize Ukraine's state independence.
 Diplomatic relations were established between the two countries on January 8, 1992.

 On May 18–19, 1992, the first official visit of the President of Ukraine Leonid Kravchuk to the Republic of Poland took place, during which an interstate Treaty on Good-Neighborliness, Friendly Relations and Cooperation was signed, in which it was stated that the countries structures based on the Final Act of the Conference on Security and Cooperation in Europe, the Paris Charter for a New Europe, "will take and support measures aimed at preserving and developing positive traditions of common heritage, as well as overcoming prejudices and negative stereotypes between the two nations.

 On May 24–25, 1993, the President of Poland Lech Wałęsa paid an official visit to Ukraine, one of the main results of which was the establishment of the Advisory Committee of the Presidents of Ukraine and the Republic of Poland.
-In February of the same year, an agreement on military cooperation was signed between the Ministry of Defense of Ukraine and the Ministry of National Defense of Poland, which was supplemented in a number of protocols in the following years.
+In February of the same year, an agreement on military cooperation was signed between the Ministry of Defence of Ukraine and the Ministry of National Defence of Poland, which was supplemented in a number of protocols in the following years.

 In March 1994, the Declaration of the Ministers of Foreign Affairs of Ukraine and Poland on the Principles of Ukrainian-Polish Partnership was signed, in which the Ministers of Foreign Affairs for the first time at the interstate level declared the strategic importance of Ukrainian-Polish relations and pledged to develop them in the future.

 Poland has agreed to help Ukraine integrate into Western European organizations, primarily NATO and the EU.
 As Jerzy Kozakiewicz, the first Ambassador of the Republic of Poland to Ukraine, noted in early 1996, "one of the most important tasks of Polish foreign policy is to spread and strengthen various bilateral instruments in our bilateral relations with Ukraine that would facilitate its path to European institutions."
 The representative of the Ministry of Foreign Affairs of Ukraine figuratively defined the main direction of cooperation with Poland: "For Ukraine, the way through Moscow leads to Siberia, and through Warsaw, to Paris."